Skip to content Skip to footer

 Water Protectors lock to a horizontal directional drill used by Enbridge Energy to bore the Line 3 tar sands pipeline under the Straight River, in Hubbard County, Minnesota, on June 23, 2021.

 The struggle against Enbridge Energy’s Line 3 tar sands pipeline continued with another civil disobedience action Wednesday morning.
 Five Water Protectors locked themselves to a horizontal directional drill used by the Canadian company to bore the pipeline under the Straight River in Hubbard County, Minnesota.
-One Water Protector has barricaded themselves inside the drill operating vehicle.
+One Water Protector has barricaded themselves inside the vehicle that operates the drill.

 Water Protectors protesting the Line 3 pipeline have faced intense repression in recent weeks.
 Enbridge-funded police arrested more than 200 Water Protectors this month at a mass action at the Two Inlets pump station north of Park Rapids and forcefully removed Indigenous leaders asserting treaty rights at a separate occupation camp at the Mississippi River in Clearwater County last week.